-Antioxidants, like vitamin A, vitamin C, and carotene intervene by scavenging these free radicals, allowing your immune system to continue doing its job.
+Antioxidants, like vitamin A, vitamin C, vitamin e, and carotene intervene by scavenging these free radicals, boosting your immune system and allowing it to continue doing its job.

-These antioxidants even have other benefits, like helping reduce hypertension, which help remove general stress on your body and promote overall health.
+These antioxidants even have other benefits, like helping reduce hypertension, which helps remove general stress on your body and promote overall health.

-This is another area where Ayurveda’s recommendation of amla fruit or amla juice is spot on, as vitamin C is thought to be crucial to increasing your number of white blood cells.
+This is another area where Ayurveda’s recommendation of amla fruit or amla juice is spot on, as vcitamin C is thought to be crucial to regulating your number of white blood cells.

-Adding to amla’s benefits, this powerful fruit also has an independent antibacterial effect, meaning that in addition to supporting the function of your immune system, it also directly fights bacterial infections.
+Adding to amla’s benefits, this powerful fruit also has an independent antibacterial effect, meaning that in addition to supporting your immune function, it also directly fights bacterial infections.

-Amla is also a potent source of chromium, which is crucial to immune-response signaling.
+Amla is also a potent source of chromium, which is crucial to immune-response signaling throughout your body.
 When your body is fighting an infection, chromium helps signal your white blood cells and other defense measures, making it crucial to a strong immune system.

 Chromium also has several other benefits, helping lower LDL cholesterol and blood glucose (blood sugar), to promote overall health so that your immune system can quench infections.